Rey-EL/public-portfolio/ecpi-coursework/cis142-introduction-to-cloud-solutions/README.md

 # Introduction to Cloud Solutions (CIS142)

 ## Course Overview
-This course will introduce cloud computing architecture and security concepts.
-Students will learn about the benefits of cloud computing, cloud characteristics, cloud models and solutions along with deployment methods.
-Students will also gain knowledge of hardware, storage, thin clients and virtualization in the cloud and skills to implement cloud security fundamentals with virtualization security management.
-Upon successful course completion, students will be able to apply current cloud computing technologies and environments.
+In this introductory course, I gained a foundational understanding of cloud computing architecture and its inherent security considerations.
+I explored the myriad benefits of cloud adoption, delving into key cloud characteristics, various cloud models (IaaS, PaaS, SaaS), and diverse deployment methods.
+My learning encompassed cloud hardware, storage solutions, thin client technologies, and the critical role of virtualization within cloud environments.
+I also acquired practical skills in implementing fundamental cloud security principles and managing virtualization security.
+This course equipped me to effectively apply current cloud computing technologies and navigate modern cloud environments.

 ## Key Learning Outcomes
-- Evaluate the concepts, characteristics, delivery models and benefits of cloud computing environments, virtual networks, and necessary resources.
+- **Cloud Computing Fundamentals:** Evaluated and comprehended the core concepts, characteristics, delivery models, and benefits of cloud computing environments, virtual networks, and associated resources.
-- Evaluate the characteristics, use cases, and choices available for Public, Private, and Hybrid Cloud Computing.
+- **Cloud Model Analysis:** Assessed the characteristics, use cases, and strategic choices available for Public, Private, and Hybrid Cloud Computing deployments.
-- Create, manage, and monitor compute and storage resources.
+- **Resource Management:** Developed proficiency in creating, managing, and monitoring compute and storage resources within cloud platforms.
-- Evaluate the key technical, organization, security, and compliance cloud computing challenges.
+- **Cloud Challenge Evaluation:** Critically evaluated key technical, organizational, security, and compliance challenges inherent in cloud computing, fostering a proactive approach to risk mitigation.
-- Implement business continuity and disaster recovery strategies.
+- **Disaster Recovery Implementation:** Designed and implemented robust business continuity and disaster recovery strategies tailored for cloud-based infrastructures.

 ## Technologies and Tools
 - AWS